TheGreatHB/bigIntCalculator/README.md

 1. Open the calculator popup in the Chrome browser using the Alt+C shortcut.
 2. Enter the expression and press Enter to check the result.
 3. Click the "Copy Result" button to copy the result to the clipboard.
+4. Press the Esc key to close the popup window.

 ## Use Cases